bvaisvil/zenith/README.md

 - Zoomable chart views (with support to scroll back in time)
 - Managing processes with signals
 - Performance data saved between runs
-- GPU Utilization Metrics for NVIDIA GPUs
+- GPU Utilization Metrics for NVIDIA GPUs (with `--features nvidia`)

 ## Planned Features